paliarush/magento2-vagrant-for-developers/README.md

 It will use default file etc/magento2_default_varnish.vcl.dist generated from a Magento instance.
 Varnish Version: 3.0.5

+Note: command m-varnish with arguments disable or enable is also available in guest or host to enable or disable varnish without reloading machine.

 ### Multiple Magento instances

 To install several Magento instances based on different code bases, just follow [Installation steps](#installation-steps) to initialize project in another directory on the host.